WICG/turtledove/FLEDGE.md

 *   auctionSignals and perBuyerSignals: As in the call to `generateBid()` for the winning interest group.
 *   sellerSignals: The output of `reportResult()` above, giving the seller an opportunity to pass information to the buyer.
 *   browserSignals: Similar to the argument to `reportResult()` above, though without the seller's desirability score, but with additional `interestGroupName` and `seller` fields.
-The `dataVersion` field will contain the `Data-Version` from the trusted bidding signals response headers (if present).
-This could also include some buyer-specific signal like the second-highest bid from that particular buyer.
+The `dataVersion` field will contain the `Data-Version` from the trusted bidding signals response headers if they were provided by the trusted bidding signals server response and the version was consistent for all keys requested by this interest group, otherwise the field will be absent.
+Additional fields could also include some buyer-specific signal like the second-highest bid from that particular buyer.

 The `reportWin()` function's reporting happens by calling browser-provided aggregate reporting APIs or, temporarily, directly calling network APIs.